Hey, Shopify Store Owner.

 Here is another market leader in business who understands the infinite game:

 Here is what Jeff Bezos had to say in 1997:

 “It’s All About the Long Term.

-We believe that a fundamental measure of our success will be the shareholder value we create over the long term.
+A fundamental measure of our success will be the shareholder value we create over the long term.
 This value will directly result from our ability to extend and solidify our current market leadership position.
 The stronger our market leadership, the more powerful our economic model.
-Market leadership can translate directly to higher revenue, higher profitability, more incredible capital velocity, and more substantial investment capital returns.
+Market leadership can translate directly to higher revenue, profitability, incredible capital velocity, and substantial investment capital returns.

 Our decisions have consistently reflected this focus.
 We first measure ourselves in terms of the metrics most indicative of our market leadership: customer and revenue growth, the degree to which our customers continue to purchase from us on a repeat basis, and the strength of our brand.

 We have invested and will continue to invest aggressively to expand and leverage our customer base, brand, and infrastructure as we move to establish an enduring franchise.
-Because of our emphasis on the long term, we may make decisions and weigh tradeoffs differently than some companies.
+Because we emphasize the long term, we may make decisions and weigh tradeoffs differently than some companies.

 Accordingly, we want to share our fundamental management and decision-making approach so that you, our shareholders, may confirm that it is consistent with your investment philosophy: